Alfredo Esteves

-Alfredo Manuel Mousinho Esteves (born 6 April 1976 in Lisbon, Portugal) is a Portuguese-East Timorese former footballer.
-He began his management career at Albion Park White Eagles before being sacked in the 2012 season.
+Alfredo Manuel Mousinho Esteves (born 6 April 1976) is a football manager and former player who played as a defender.

+Esteves began his management career at Albion Park White Eagles before being sacked in the 2012 season.
 He is now currently the coach of Fernhill under 20s as well as being the coaching coordinator at Albion Park Junior Football Club.

+Born in Portugal, Esteves played for the Timor-Leste national team.

+Early life

+Esteves was born to a Portuguese father and an East Timorese mother.

 International career

 Esteves was the captain of the Timor-Leste national football team, and earned 14 caps for the squad between 2003 and 2008 when he decided to retire from the national team.
 He made his senior international debut in the 2004 Tiger Cup against Malaysia on 12 December 2004 and last played for the national team in the 2008 AFF Suzuki Cup qualification against Laos on 25 October 2008 when he scored his first ever international goal.

 International goals

 Personal life

 Although born in Portugal, Esteves holds dual citizenship with Timor-Leste.